 Cirio originated the principal roles in Jorma Elo’s Awake Only and Elo Experience.
 Cirio has been commissioned to choreograph works for Boston Ballet including of Trial in 2014 and fremd in 2015.

 Cirio joined American Ballet Theatre as a Soloist in August 2015 and was promoted to to Principal Dancer in August 2016.
 His repertory with the Company includes His Hope in AfterEffect, Lankendem and Ali, the Slave in Le Corsaire, Basilio in Don Quixote, Colas in La Fille mal gardée, Prince Guidon in The Golden Cockerel, the Chinese Dance and the Russian Dance in The Nutcracker, Lensky in Onegin, the Son in Prodigal Son, Mercutio in Romeo and Juliet, Bluebird and a Fairy Cavalier in The Sleeping Beauty, Benno in Swan Lake, Eros in Sylvia, The Boy in Whipped Cream, leading roles in Chamber Symphony, Mozartiana, Serenade after Plato's Symposium and Symphonic Variations and a role in Company B. He created a leading role in Her Notes and a role in After You.

-Mr. Cirio’s performances with American Ballet Theatre are sponsored by Charlotte and Macdonald Mathey.
+Mr. Cirio’s performances with American Ballet Theatre are sponsored by Donna Calamari and Charlotte and Macdonald Mathey.